mmigas/mmigas.github.io/_projects/tech-engine.md

 ### **Clustered Forward Rendering**

 To efficiently render scenes with hundreds of dynamic lights, the engine implements a **Clustered Forward Rendering** pipeline.
-The approach is based on the influential research paper by [Ola Olsson et al.](https://www.cse.chalmers.se/~uffe/clustered_shading_preprint.pdf) and works by dividing the camera's frustum into a 3D grid.
+The approach is based on the research paper by [Ola Olsson et al.](https://www.cse.chalmers.se/~uffe/clustered_shading_preprint.pdf) and works by dividing the camera's frustum into a 3D grid.
 By pre-assigning lights to their corresponding clusters, the engine can instantly cull irrelevant lights and perform calculations only where needed.

 The demo below showcases the engine rendering a scene with over 400 real-time dynamic lights while maintaining a high framerate.